LudovicoLentini/ADM_HW/README.md

 ## scripts.py
 The scripts.py file contains the python files of the exercises that i wrote.

-## Screenshot Submission
+## Submissions.pdf
-The Screenshot_submission.pdf file contains the screenshot of my submissions in the HackerRank site.
+The Submissions.pdf file contains the screenshot of my submissions in the HackerRank site.